vimc/montagu-machine/docs/Annex.md

 # As Montagu user
 barman-montagu setup production.montagu.dide.ic.ac.uk
 ```
-Barman and Annex will resume automatically.
+Annex database will resume automatically.
 Cron job will continue running as per
 usual.
+Our goal is to have Barman resuming automatically also, but as yet this does not work.
+See https://vimc.myjetbrains.com/youtrack/issue/VIMC-2116

 We couldn't upgrade because VirtualBox was running.
 If so, you may find this
 untested script that should hibernate all VirtualBox VMs that are running.
 You